 - Do I have to register in advance?

-- Yes, advance registration for a camp session is required at least 68 hours before the camp begins.
+- Yes, advance registration for a camp session is required.
+Registration will close at 8am the Thursday prior to the camp start date.
 Tickets can be purchased online or over the phone through Zerve using a Visa, Mastercard or American Express.

 - What is the age limit?